Wall Street Breakfast: What Moved Markets This Week

 Go deeper: USO struggles with investment objective.

-Seeing "signs of stability" after an initial steep decrease in March ad revenue, Facebook (NASDAQ:FB) shares soared 10% AH on Wednesday, while Microsoft (NASDAQ:MSFT) climbed 2% as remote work boosted Teams and cloud services.
+Seeing "signs of stability" after an initial steep decrease in March ad revenue, Facebook (FB) shares soared 10% AH on Wednesday, while Microsoft (MSFT) climbed 2% as remote work boosted Teams and cloud services.
 Alphabet (GOOG, GOOGL) also rose 4%, posting strong Q1 figures even as it noted a March advertising slowdown.
-There was a more of a muted view at Apple (NASDAQ:AAPL), which failed to give guidance for the June quarter, as well as Amazon (NASDAQ:AMZN), which said it would spend all its Q2 profits on responding to the COVID-19 pandemic.
+There was a more of a muted view at Apple (AAPL), which failed to give guidance for the June quarter, as well as Amazon (AMZN), which said it would spend all its Q2 profits on responding to the COVID-19 pandemic.

 Conversations are at a very preliminary stage, but the U.S. appears to be crafting retaliatory measures against China over the coronavirus outbreak.
 "We signed a trade deal where they're supposed to buy, and they've been buying a lot, actually.
 But that now becomes secondary to what took place with the virus," President Trump told reporters.
 The U.S. is not considering stopping debt payment obligations to Beijing - as that would hurt the "sanctity of the dollar" - but Trump said he could do the same thing, for even more money, via tariffs.
 While a resumption of the trade war wouldn't be a good recipe for markets, other ideas are under consideration: Sanctions, non-tariff trade restrictions and lifting China's sovereign immunity (allowing lawsuits against Beijing in U.S. courts).